RAILROAD SIGNALS of the U.S.

 This latter line was originally the Pittsburgh, Fort Wayne and Chicago, which became part of the PRR in 1869.

-In Bentley along the Northern Central Rwy train, another example of a typical Pennsy milepost.
+Along the Northern Central Railway trail, another example of a typical Pennsy milepost:

-A post by Don Morgan: An image below is taken from a portion of the information placard at the Ashland, Maryland parking lot.
+A post by Don Morgan: An image below is taken from a portion of the information placard at the Ashland MD parking lot.
 The mileages are indicating train stations along various portions of the Northern Central Railroad.

 In Maryland there are white mileage posts with 2 faces.
 For the Northbound traveler, the mileage will show the number of miles to Sunbury, Pennsylvania.
 For the Southbound traveler, the mileage will show the number of miles to Baltimore Maryland.
-A white mileage post just South of the Bentley Springs parking lot, indicates 107/31 or 107 miles to Sunbury and 31 miles to Baltimore.
+A white mileage post just South of the Bentley Springs MDparking lot, indicates 107/31 or 107 miles to Sunbury and 31 miles to Baltimore.
+Bently Springs is 6 miles north of Hereford MD

 In my travels along the trail (in Maryland), I have noticed most of the white markers follow the above format.
 In Pennsylvania many of the markers are 2 faced.
 The Northbound face to Sunbury has no mileage.
 It is blank.
 On a recent walk near Hanover Junction there was one white post with the number 46.
 It was single sided facing the trail!

-In Maryland, there is a separate set of mileage markers that start a 0 in Ashland and end at 19 (about 8 tenths shy of the Mason Dixon).
+In Maryland, there is a separate set of mileage markers that starts at 0 in Ashland and ends at 19, about 8/10 of a mile shy of the Mason Dixon line (the dividing line between MD and PA).

 In Pennsylvania, a separate set of mileage posts, start at 0 at the Mason Dixon and work there way up as one travels North.